FOUND on the guadalupe river

 Thank you for showing up.
 For caring.
 For honoring the sacredness of small things.

-This isn’t just cleanup—this is a ministry of presence, of remembrance, and of love.
+This is a ministry of presence, of remembrance, and of love.

 Warmly,